timeteam/timeteam.github.io/_posts/Non_fiction/2022-03-20-Journey-to-the-edge-of-reason.md

 ---
 layout: post
-title: "Stephen Budianshky - Journey to the Edge of Reason"
+title: "Stephen Budiansky - Journey to the Edge of Reason"
 date: 2022-03-20
 published: true
 categories: ['mathematics and physics', 'biography and memoir']